tramtran/NetworkGame/README.md

 has been placed back on the board, the player taking the step move loses.
 If a player makes a move that causes both players to complete a network, the other player wins."
+The pictures that I use for this game are taken from http://www.cs.berkeley.edu/~jrs/61b/hw/pj2/pics/.